Brightlingsea

 Princes Theatre is a Clacton venue that’s perfect for seeing a show with your extended family and friends, with something on throughout the year.
 Clacton Airshow is definitely one to mark the calendar with, and you’ll be able to see it all from the coastal route from Point Clear to Clacton.

 There’s something laid on for the kids at Clacton Pier, and the town’s food offering has variety in abundance too.
-Closer to The Orchards in St Osyth are a few lovely little restaurants and watering holes for a casual Sunday roast and a tipple or two.
+Closer to Orchards in St Osyth are a few lovely little restaurants and watering holes for a casual Sunday roast and a tipple or two.